-• Stalking is when someone won't stop bothering you with unwanted contact or attention
+• Stalking and monitoring happens when someone repeatedly harasses you with unwanted contact or monitors your behaviour and where you are.

-• Stalking involves behaviour that aims to scare and control you and can be a form of domestic and family violence
+• Stalking and monitoring involves behaviour that aims to scare and control you and is a form of domestic and family violence.

-Stalking happens when someone repeatedly harasses you with unwanted contact or attention.
-The behaviour is often relentless and can make you feel like you can't escape.
+Stalking and monitoring happens when someone repeatedly harasses you with unwanted contact or monitors your behaviour and where you are.
+The behaviour can be constant and can make you feel like you cannot escape.

 Sometimes other types of abuse are going on at the same time.
-If this kind of abuse is being used to scare and control you it may be domestic or family violence
+If this kind of abuse is being used to scare and control you it is domestic and family violence

-Stalking can involve a range of behaviour that doesn't stop when you ask.
+Stalking and monitoring can involve a range of behaviour that doesn't stop when you ask.
 The harassment may come in the form of:

 • Repeated emails or social media messages